 It is this diversified musical perspective that is revealed in Woody’s songwriting.
 “Woody Moran’s songs sound like what might happen if Glenn Fry or Don Henley from the Eagles decided to join Steely Dan,” commented one reviewer.
 “The cool blend of jazz, soul and old school rock, gives all of us "older songwriters" hope that real music is always welcome,” said another review.

-Woody’s first CD, “Tu-Toned Stranger”, was the result of a performance at a private party full of musicians at Tangier in Los Angeles where saxophonist Tom Scott was headlining.
+TU-TONED STRANGER Woody’s first CD, “Tu-Toned Stranger”, was the result of a performance at a private party full of musicians at Tangier in Los Angeles where saxophonist Tom Scott was headlining.
 The response to Woody’s brief set on acoustic guitar was epic.
 Calvin Banks (Roy Ayers, Big Mountain), was especially encouraging and asked if he could be involved in getting Woody’s songs recorded.
 Calvin wound up co-producing the album which included performances by the late T Lavitz (Dixie Dregs), Barry Ledere (Brooks and Dunn), and Grammy award-winning producer Jeff Bova.

-Woody Moran Little Known Facts:
+Woody Moran Shares Little Known Facts:

-Coolest Guitar: Without a doubt my1956 Martin 00-21 parlor guitar.
+Coolest Guitar: Without a doubt my 1956 Martin 00-21 parlor guitar.
 Small body steel string, Brazilian rosewood back & sides with spruce top, slotted headstock and wide classical neck.
 I call it my Joni Mitchell guitar because it has that clear bright tone that Joni used in her early recordings, but for a little guitar it is unbelievably loud.